Dan Pfeiffer

-Howard Daniel Pfeiffer (born December 24, 1975) is an American political advisor, author, and podcast host.
+Daniel Pfeiffer (born December 24, 1975) is an American political advisor, author, and podcast host.
 He was senior advisor to President Barack Obama for strategy and communications from 2013 to 2015.

 Pfeiffer was a long-time aide to Obama, serving in various press and communications roles on the Barack Obama 2008 presidential campaign, on the presidential transition of Barack Obama, and in the White House Office.
 He co-hosts Pod Save America, a political podcast, with Jon Favreau, Jon Lovett, and Tommy Vietor.
 In 2015, Pfeiffer joined CNN as a political contributor.
 Pfeiffer has also authored three books.

 Early life and education

 Pfeiffer was born in Wilmington, Delaware, the son of Vivian Lear (née Strange), a learning specialist, and Gary Malick Pfeiffer, a financial officer for DuPont.
 He graduated from Wilmington Friends School and earned a bachelor of Arts degree from Georgetown University.

 Career

 Pfeiffer began his career in politics working as a spokesman for the Community Oriented Policing Services during the Clinton administration.
 In 2000, he joined the communications team of the Al Gore 2000 presidential campaign.

 Following the 2000 United States presidential election, he went to work for the Democratic Governors Association, and later worked for Senators Tim Johnson, Tom Daschle, and Evan Bayh.
 He served briefly as communications director for the Evan Bayh 2008 presidential campaign.